-By isolating infected systems, organizations have the ability to limit or control network connectivity of endpoints being investigated and deny attacker access to further systems, preventing lateral movement.
-Some EDR products provide a secure shell for access to the infected system to perform trusted investigation.
+By isolating infected systems, you can limit or control network connectivity of endpoints being investigated and deny attacker access to further systems, preventing lateral movement.
+Some EDR products provide a secure shell for access to the infected system to perform trusted investigations.
 This capability removes the burden of distinguishing between malicious and legitimate content or executables while investigating an endpoint attack.

-System remediation provides a rollback capability that can restore system files that were deleted or modified during a security attack, and restore them to a state previous to the incident.
+System remediation provides a rollback capability that can restore system files that were deleted or modified during a security attack to a state previous to the incident.
 This eliminates the need for a costly cleaning operation and significantly accelerates time to remediation.

 Although the endpoint market is crowded, the underlying technologies of vendor solutions are quite similar.
-Rather than comparing feature sets of all the products on the market, it’s best to start the selection process based on key requirements.
-Common key requirements for large organizations include:
+Rather than comparing feature sets of all the products on the market, it's best to start the selection process based on key requirements.
+Common key requirements for large organizations considering an attack strategy in endpoint security include:

 - Endpoint agent flexibility